 - Trauma informed care

 - Family systems

 - Community engagement

 Intensive Outpatient (IOP) and Outpatient (OP) programs

-- For adults (ages 18 and over) with a diagnosis of mental illness and current substance use
+- For adults (ages 18 and over) with a diagnosis of mental illness and current/recent substance use

 - Priority admission is given to women who are pregnant and people who are using substances through intravenous (IV) injection